andrew-lundy/northwind-mysql/README.md

 <br><br>
 The queries making those changes are found in the commits of the [repo you are currently viewing](https://github.com/andrew-lundy/northwind-mysql-queries/commits/dev).
 <br><br>

-**The purpose** of this project is to get hands-on with MySQL and work with an existing database.
+**The purpose of this project** is to get hands-on with MySQL and work with an existing database.
+From making queries that add and update new data, to altering the structure of the database.
 To do this, I've laid out some milestones:
+- [ ] Finish the queries from [geeksengine.com](https://www.geeksengine.com/database/problem-solving/northwind-queries-part-1.php)
 - [ ] Update the regions used in the database to use the four main regions of the world (EMEA, NA, LATAM, APAC)<br>
     - [ ] Tables to Update<br>
         - [ ] Territories<br>